Arvanaghi/CheckPlease/README.md

 # CheckPlease
+## Target your payloads.
 The go-to repository for the newest targeted payload and sandbox-detection modules.

 Every module functions as a standalone "check."
-Unless hard-coded in, all checks can be run like so:
+All checks can be run like so:

 ```
 <language> <module_name> <optional argument>
 ```

-This repository is for sandbox vendors to harden their sandboxes, malware researchers to stay up-to-date, and red teamers to get serious their payloads.
+This repository is for defenders to harden their sandboxes and AV tools, malware researchers to discover new techniques, and red teamers to get serious about their paylaods.

-I want you to **contribute** to this repository to make it truly comprehensive and up-to-date.
+I want you to **contribute** to this repository to make it truly comprehensive.
 If your implementation works, I will merge your modules into this repository within **one day**.

 ## Examples